-Adenine (A) is one of four chemical bases in DNA, with the other three being cytosine (C), guanine (G), and thymine (T).
-Within the DNA molecule, adenine bases located on one strand form chemical bonds with thymine bases on the opposite strand.
-The sequence of four DNA bases encodes the cell's genetic instructions.
-A form of adenine called adenosine triphosphate (ATP) serves as an energy storage molecule and is used to power many chemical reactions within the cell.
+Adenine (A) is one of the four nucleotide bases in DNA, with the other three being cytosine (C), guanine (G) and thymine (T).
+Within a double-stranded DNA molecule, adenine bases on one strand pair with thymine bases on the opposite strand.
+The sequence of the four nucleotide bases encodes DNA’s information.

 Adenine.
 Adenine, pairing with T in DNA, is usually represented as bonding with two hydrogen bonds, holding the DNA together.

 Lawrence Brody, Ph.D.